kengz/openai_lab/source/includes/_ANALYSIS.md

 The **correlation graph** reveals pairwise x-value correlations that is flattened in the analysis graph.
 This is a pair-plot between the orderable parameter variables.

 ### How to read

-The diagonals simply shows the population distribution for that x-value; the diagonal plots show the contoured spectrum that tells how to best combine separate parameter values.
+The diagonals simply shows the population distribution for that x-value; the off-diagonal plots show the fitness score heatmap that tells how to best combine separate parameter values.
+Note that the heatmap color scheme does not represent absolute fitness, but points are colored by which `fitness_score_bin` they fall into.

 The points are semi-transparent, so if they overlap, their colors will stack instead of hiding the points behind.

 ## Data